lizmat/articles/lazyindustrious.md

 and you want it **now** (well, as soon as possible), then using the ` catchup` elf is an option if you can be reasonably sure that there will be enough other elves to do the actual job!

+And a happy advent from all of the elves involved in this blog post!
+Yours truly is pretty sure no elves were harmed in any way.